smlpt/MLP-Tool/Documentation_EN.md

 #### Error Curve

-Plots a 2D graph of the difference between target data and predictions.
+Plots a 2D graph of the deviation between target data and predictions.
 Training and test data are plotted separately.

 #### Statistics